 To fix a potential software problem, we’ll perform a DFU restore, the most in-depth restore you can perform on an iPhone.
 Check out our article to learn more about the DFU restore and how to perform one on your iPhone.

-If your iPhone is still charging slowly, or if it won’t charge at all, you may need to get it repaired.
+If your iPhone is still charging slowly, or if your iPhone won’t charge at all, you may need to get it repaired.
 If your iPhone is still covered under warranty, take it into your local Apple Store and see what they can do for you.
 We recommend scheduling an appointment before you go, just to make sure an Apple tech or Genius has time to help you out.

 If your iPhone isn’t covered by a warranty, or if you need to have your iPhone repaired today, we highly recommend Puls, an on-demand repair company that can send a certified technician to you in as little as an hour.
 Best of all, Puls can sometimes repair your iPhone at a cheaper price than you’d be quoted at the Apple Store.